 Participants who have permission to sit examinations in the smaller rooms designated for students with disabilities are not allowed to sit the examination in the large hall.
 It is not possible to reserve two places.
 If participants are too late for the smaller rooms and still want to sit the exam in the large hall without extra time, their exam paper will be marked with an ink stamp stating ‘at own risk’.

-Establishing the rules for written examinations is one of the tasks of the Examining Board of a study programme or faculty.
-The Examining Board publishes the rules in the Rules and Guidelines or as part of the Course and Examination Regulations (OER).
-To ensure that all of the EUR's examinations are administered in a similar manner, general agreements have been made with the Examining Boards concerning the rules for written examinations.
-You can read those agreements here.
+Establishing the rules for written examinations is one of the tasks of the Examination Board of a study programme or faculty.
+The Examination Board publishes the rules in the Rules and Guidelines or as part of the Course and Examination Regulations (OER).
+To ensure that all of the EUR's examinations are administered in a similar manner, general agreements have been made with the Examination Boards concerning the rules for written examinations.
+You can download those agreements here

 Occasionally, examinations are cancelled due to extreme weather conditions, such as a severe storm, black ice or heavy snowfall.
 These are situations in which it is very dangerous to go out on the road, which cause long queues of traffic or disrupt train services.
 Therefore, examinations can also be seriously disrupted since many students do not arrive or arrive late to the examination.
 Practice shows that such situations often lead to confusion as to whether examinations will still go ahead or if they will be cancelled.
 In order to provide maximum clarity in this type of complex situation, there is one general procedure.